1966 United States Senate election in Massachusetts: Campaign

 MacKay campaigned against Brooke for refusing to back Barry Goldwater's 1964 presidential campaign.
 During the first stage of the campaign, conservative spokespersons engaged in an anti-Brooke publicity and letter-writing campaign.
 Conservatives were particularly critical of Brooke's book, The Challenge of Change.
-A critical review of the book was mailed to all Republican convention delegates along with a questionnaire linking Brooke's views to the Communist Party and Americans for Democratic Action.
+A critical review of the book was mailed to all Republican convention delegates, along with a questionnaire linking Brooke's views to the Communist Party and Americans for Democratic Action.
 A third mailing went out accusing Brooke of participating in "the phony Great Society schemes of L.B.J. and his curious crew."

 However, conservative attacks were blunted when Goldwater endorsed Brooke in May and made a $100 donation to his campaign.
 Brooke also received the support of George W. Romney, a leading contender for the presidency in 1968.

-In advance of the convention, Brooke asked the party to endorse the United States effort in Vietnam and the recent Supreme Court decision regarding the rights of detainees in Miranda v.
+In advance of the convention, Brooke asked the party to formally endorse the United States policy in the Vietnam War and the recent Supreme Court decision regarding the rights of detainees in Miranda v.
 Arizona.
 McKay argued for a more aggressive bombing campaign in Southeast Asia and criticized Miranda as "rendering more difficult the proper enforcement of our laws."

 Results

-Brooke won the party endorsement at the June 25 convention and was unopposed in the September primary.